LISTEN TO THIS ARTICLE:

 - Go to the American Society for Reproductive Medicine (ASRM) website to find members of the “Mental Health Professionals” group, searching by location.

 - Ask your fertility clinic, reproductive endocrinologist, or urologist for names of therapists that he/she recommends.

 - RESOLVE (the National Infertility Support Group) also has a searchable database to locate mental health professionals in your area.

 Antidepressants and anti-anxiety medications can help with moderate to severe symptoms you might experience during fertility treatment.
 Several studies have compared the efficacy of psychotherapy with medications in the treatment of anxiety and depression in women with infertility.
 Compared with the SSRI Prozac (fluoxetine), cognitive behavioral therapy (CBT) helped women feel better.
-Unfortunately, SSRI’s have been shown to cause sexual dysfunction, lower libido and make it more difficult for both men and women to orgasm.
-While many of the medications used to treat depression, anxiety, or other mental health conditions have been shown to be safe to take in pregnancy, many couples trying to conceive feel nervous about any possible effects these medications could have upon a developing baby.
+Unfortunately, SSRI’s can cause sexual dysfunction, lower libido and inhibit orgasm.
+While many mental health medications are safe in pregnancy, many couples feel nervous about any possible effects these medications could have upon a developing baby.

 Some infertility medications can interact with psychiatric drugs.
 For example, birth control pills prescribed to regulate ovulation may decrease blood levels of certain anti-anxiety medications including lorazepam (Ativan), while increasing blood levels of others, such as alprazolam (Xanax) and the antidepressant imipramine (Tofranil).